ZardCAI/EyeGraph/README.md

 ### Online Demo

 We have developed an online platform using Gradio that integrates all functionalities, including a basic chatbot Q&A and G2T reasoning for report generation.
 You can access and experience it at http://61.164.208.242:7860/gradio/.
 Additionally, we provide a video demo demonstrating the workflow on the platform.
+You can find in `img` directory `online_demo.mp4`

 <video src="./img/online_demo.mp4"></video>